birkskyum/maplibre-native-wasm/docs/qt-for-webassembly/index.md

 # Qt for WebAssembly

-[MapLibre Native Qt](https://github.com/maplibre/maplibre-native-qt) makes it easy to build Mobile and Desktop apps with MapLibre in C++.
+It's possible to use the [MapLibre Native Qt](https://github.com/maplibre/maplibre-native-qt) bindings to embed MapLibre Native in Qt apps.

-[Qt for WebAssembly](https://doc.qt.io/qt-6/wasm.html) allow those apps to run on the Web as well!
+Qt is commonly used for building Mobile and Desktop apps, but with [Qt for WebAssembly](https://doc.qt.io/qt-6/wasm.html) it's even possible to build Web apps!

 Note: Be sure to verify your use-case is within Qt's license.